Gaya3-2023/ctd-advancedprework/README.md

 # How to use:

+To run this webpage locally on your computer(Laptop/Desktop),follow the steps below:

 1️⃣Click the green "Code" button near the top-right of the file list.

 2️⃣Select "Download ZIP" from the dropdown menu.